What Is Total Ankle Replacement?

 Who should I see to have a total ankle replacement?

 A foot and ankle orthopaedic surgeon should be seen for management of ankle arthritis.
-Orthopaedic surgeons who specialize in foot and ankle surgery are specifically trained to perform ankle replacements as well as take care of any complications should they arise.
+Orthopaedic surgeons who specialize in foot and ankle surgery are specifically trained to perform ankle replacements as well as take care of any complications that may arise.

 Find a Surgeon Near You